pyxelr/pawelcislo.com/src/content/docs/posts/2018-09-07-foreword-of-the-greater-intention.md

 Another part of my life [has been finalised](https://twitter.com/pawel_cislo/status/1032960942886277120), and space has been opened for a new experience.
 As everything in life has its limited lifespan, that we can or cannot control, the present time let me start something that I had in plans for a very long time – being a more visible spider of the endless digital web (not in the context of traversing the trail more often, but creating new paths).

 Most importantly, it's a big discipline test for me, to check if I can handle something from the second quartile (Q2) of everything that we can do in our life.
-The idea presented 13 years ago by Gary Halbert\[ref\]Gary C. Halbert (2005) ‘The Boron Letter (Chapter 1)’. \[ 2005\] available from <[http://www.thegaryhalbertletter.com/Boron/BoronLetterCh1.htm](http://www.thegaryhalbertletter.com/Boron/BoronLetterCh1.htm)\> \[7 September 2018\]\[/ref\] is still highly applicable to every human being.
+The idea presented 13 years ago by Gary Halbert[^1] is still highly applicable to every human being.
 The overall message presents that we are spending the majority of our limited lifetime for Q1 and Q3 category.
 If we analyse what I am doing at the moment – writing a blog post is falling into the Q4 category as it might wait and I would not hurt myself without doing it.
-The magic happens if we spend much more time with Q4 each day and wait patiently for the effects. \[su\_table responsive="yes"\]
+The magic happens if we spend much more time with Q4 each day and wait patiently for the effects.

 |  | URGENT | NOT URGENT |
 | --- | --- | --- |
 | Important | Q1 | Q2 |
 | Not Important | Q3 | Q4 |

-\[/su\_table\]

 Being on a constant pressure and deadlines set in advance for ~17 years of my life, I've been prepared well to deal with Q1 and Q3 sphere; however, now the point of my direction is to go along with something diverse.
 I'm not saying that now I'm free of the urgent variants but will try to give myself a try with activities falling into the third column.